gopherball/gb/README.md

 `--magic` will let `gb` try to determine the correct filetypes.

 ## Contributing
-The source code for `gb` lives on GitHub where you can also submit issues and pull requests.
+The source code for `gb` lives on my Gitea where you can also submit issues and pull requests.
 It mostly needs help by people with the ability to test in various clients and libraries that might still support the gopher protocol.